 In our study, the low success rates are directly related to the fact that the Flash applications were Web-based.
 Web applications differ from traditional applications in several ways, and users view them as low-commitment transient encounters — a concept we refer to as "ephemeral use."

 - A Web-based application is usually a website component, meaning that users must navigate from a traditional, information-oriented Web page to the Flash application's functionality-oriented tool.
 In our study, users failed to make this initial step 36% of the time, which is one of the main reasons for the low task-success rate.

 - Once users find the application, they must understand what it does and what it can accomplish for them, as well as its general task flow and structure.
 This is true for all software, but most traditional software includes initial training that establishes the basics.
 Also, many software products are well known and users know their basic purpose even before installing them.
 This is true for both enterprise systems (such as intranet-based expense reporting or time sheets) and desktop software (such as PowerPoint).
 In contrast, users are thrown directly into a Flash application from the website, often unexpectedly.

 - Users have less motivation to understand advanced features in Web-based applications, because the applications are not typically a core part of their work.
 In contrast, many jobs demand traditional software use, either as a defining aspect of someone's work (as with airline reservation agents, for example) or to generate the deliverables that measure employee performance (as is often the case with Microsoft Office).

 - Users rarely return to the same Flash application multiple times, so they'll rarely benefit from a build-up of learning about a specific GUI.
 In contrast, traditional software is often used repeatedly by the same person.

 Because remote servers host Web-based applications, users might have to register and/or sign in to be able to manipulate their own data.
 Storing and retrieving user data is an added complication because, unlike traditional software data, Flash data can't be stored on the user's machine.

 The fundamental issue behind most of these points is that Web-based applications are ephemeral experiences that users encounter in their surfing.
 They might use the application only once, which means that the immediate user experience is all that matters.
 Even when users access a Web-based application several times, their experience is typically intermittent and brief.

 We should emphasize that the ephemeral nature of these applications is not a fundamental characteristic of Flash; instead it's a characteristic of the applications implemented in Flash when we ran our studies.
 However, the Web encourages a much broader range of applications than traditional software.
 This diversity and breadth of experience is positive, but because people spend less time with each application, there are usability implications.

-Ephemeral applications -- and thus most Flash applications -- must be simple; they cannot have too many features.
+Ephemeral applications — and thus most Flash applications — must be simple; they cannot have too many features.
 This streamlining requires that developers understand users' needs even more than usual, because they can't simply throw a huge feature set at users and have them puzzle out what they need to accomplish something useful.

 Ephemeral applications must also give users a quick overview of their features and basic task flow.
 Such applications are primarily accessed by first-time users, who must build a conceptual model of how to deal with them.
 Yet, at the same time, users won't invest a lot of time exploring or learning the application, because they know they may never return.